 Nikos Kiritsis, Dean

-Engineers and technologists are going to be challenged in the future to solve these and many problems of ever-increasing complexity.
-By virtue of their training in problem solving, and their knowledge of scientific principles, they will be uniquely qualified to meet these challenges.
-The engineering and engineering technology curricula at McNeese State University are designed to give the students the theoretical and practical background needed to apply scientific knowledge to meet society’s material and physical needs.
+The engineering and computer science programs at McNeese State University are designed to give students the theoretical and practical background needed to apply scientific knowledge and meet society’s material and physical needs.

-The College of Engineering and Engineering Technology has been established to provide professional training consistent with the basic purposes of the University.
+The College of Engineering has been established to provide professional training in engineering and computer science consistent with the basic purposes of the University.
 The curricula are designed to provide cultural awareness along with a sound technical education.

 Statement of Purpose

-- To offer the Bachelor and Master degree programs in Engineering with concentrations in Chemical, Civil, Electrical, and Mechanical Engineering.
+- To offer a Bachelor of Science degree in Engineering with concentrations in Chemical, Civil, Electrical, and Mechanical Engineering.

-- To maintain national accreditation for the Bachelor of Science in Engineering program by ABET, Inc., formerly the Accreditation Board for Engineering and Engineering Technology.
+- To maintain ABET accreditation for the Bachelor of Science in Engineering and the Bachelor of Science in Computer Science programs.

 - To meet the educational needs of the students.